aqlaboratory/openfold/docs/source/OpenFold_Training_Setup.md

     pdb_data/duplicate_pdb_chains.txt
 ```

-As an optional check, the following command should return 634,434:
+As an optional check, the following command should return $634,434$:

 ```bash
 ls alignment_data/alignments/ | wc -l
 ```

 ## 4. Generating cluster-files
-[JENNIFER: We could simply upload this cluster file as well and having it set up by the user is pretty unnecessary, but the scripts would still be useful to have for setup of new datasets]\
 The AlphaFold dataloader adjusts the sampling probability of chains by their inverse cluster size, so we need to generate these sequence clusters for our training set.

 As a first step, we'll need a `.fasta` file of all sequences in the training set.
 This can be generated with the following scripts, depending on how you set up your alignment data in the previous steps: